Tag: contemporary women artists

 Leaving toxic habits.” oil on canvas, 100/80cm 39,5/31,5 inch, 2015

-Anna Wypych is a Polish figurative realism artist who paints women as allegories of human condition.
-Sensitive to her environment, she employs gentle color palette to convey her thoughts and psychology of people around her with undeniable sincerity.
-Sometimes she paints multiple figures in a single painting like in a photography that dance, jump or interact with each other.
-Semi-nude figures seem to be variations of one person that moves across space.
+Anna Wypych is a Polish figurative realism artist who paints women as allegories of the human condition.
+Sensitive to her environment, she employs a gentle color palette to convey her thoughts and the psychology of people around her with undeniable sincerity.
+Sometimes she paints multiple figures in a single painting.
+Semi-nude figures seem to be variations of one person who moves across space.

 http://annawypych.pl/